micheleangioni/sls-node-ts/readme.md

 **Lambda Authorizers (ex Custom Authorizers)**

 Lambda Authorizers are [completely ignored by LocalStack](https://github.com/localstack/localstack/issues/1315) in the free version.
+Also, Lambda Authorizers are currently supported only for REST API (AWS Gateway V1), while they are ignored for HTTP API (AWS Gateway V2) also in the Pro version.

-In order to deploy to LocalStack, comment the authorizer out in the serverless file.
+In order to remove the Lambda Authorizers when deploying to LocalStack, comment the authorizer out in the serverless file.

 **Network name**